 Florida's peninsula is the northern most point of its normal range, although it does make occasional forays into south Georgia, Northern California and even into Missouri.
 It's also found in Mexico, the Caribbean, Central America and South America into Argentina.

-According to Butterflies and Moths of North America, the dorantes longtail spends most of its time upside down underneath leaves but will be seen nectaring in winter.
+According to Butterflies and Moths of North America, the Dorantes longtail spends most of its time upside down underneath leaves but will be seen nectaring in winter.
 Among its favorite flowers: the ubiquitous Spanish needles, lantana and ironweed.
+Shown above: Jack-in-the-bush.

 It is shaped and colored like most members of Hesperidae, the skipper family, except for the elongated tail.
 Dorantes longtails are medium sized, with a wingspan that can hit two inches.
 The forewings have clear spots on them — seen in the silouhette photo below — but this butterfly is generally a mottled mix of browns.
 One thing to note when identifying this butterfly: the long tail can be absent from some individuals because of wear.

-The dorantes longtail is somewhat similar to the longtail skipper, another common butterfly in Florida.
-However, the longtail has iridescent blue-green hairs on its back that the dorantes lacks.<
+The Dorantes longtail is somewhat similar to the longtailed skipper, another common butterfly in Florida.
+However, the longtailed has iridescent blue-green hairs on its back that the Dorantes lacks.

 You'll find the Dorantes longtail along the edges of woods, in clearings, roadsides and overgrown fields.
 It is "in flight" year round in Florida.
 It will produce three or four generations per year.
 Females lay a small cluster of eggs on the underside of a host plant, mostly members of the pea and bean families.